 Lao utilizes a slightly unique cooking method for pan-frying his dumplings.
 He adds some oil to a cold pan, then arranges the dumplings and adds some water before covering and heating over medium heat.
 This is a gentler approach to cooking the dumplings and doesn’t have the same splattering effect you may get when pan-frying dumplings the traditional way.

-The technique worked, but the amount of water he uses (3 tablespoons) was not nearly enough in my opinion to create enough steam to cook the dumplings all the way through.
-I added a bit more water partway through.
-To be honest, I would probably still use my tried-and-true cooking method in the future, but I did find this to be another successful approach, once I upped the amount of water by several more tablespoons.
+The technique works, but the amount of water he uses (3 tablespoons) was not nearly enough in my opinion to create enough steam to cook the dumplings all the way through.
+I’ve replaced this with my tried-and-true cooking method in the recipe below.

 The resulting dumplings are as good as I expected.
 I didn’t use particularly fatty pork (just the standard ground pork I always use) or dark-meat ground chicken (just regular ground chicken), and the filling wasn’t quite as juicy as some of the other dumplings I’ve made in the past, but it wasn’t dry either.
 I think the curry flavor was fantastic, and especially in conjunction with the extra curry sauce for dipping, it’s really a super flavorful dumpling.
 Add a bit of brightness from the peas, and these dumplings really do encompass the best of Japanese curry chicken in dumpling form.